INTERVIEW 2023.12.09

 Q, you also actively utilized young players like Taishi Brandon NOZAWA and Kota TAWARATSUMIDA.

-Player A, Nozawa, is doing really well.
-He is a young and talented player, and currently in his prime.
-I think he is one of the players who can continue to grow as he gains more experience.
+A, Nozawa has really done well.
+He is young and a good talent, currently in a phase of rapid growth.
+I believe he is one of the players who can grow even more as he gains more experience in the future.
 For example, how to lead and stabilize the team from the goalkeeper position.
-That is something that he needs to learn over time.
-Tawarazutada is truly the best young talent.
-He has been doing an amazing job since I took over.
-I am happy to see both of them grow.
-However, their play can still improve.
-Yoshifu is also the same.
-He was injured when I took over.
-Since then, he has joined the team and his level has also improved.
-I think he is going through a good development process.
-Matsuki is also the same, and he has been doing a great job for this club.
+That is something he needs to learn over time.
+I think Tawaratsumida is truly an outstanding young talent.
+Since I took over, he has done an excellent job.
+I am happy to see the growth of both of them.
+However, their play should still improve.
+The same goes for Yoshifu.
+When I took over, he was injured.
+Since then, he has integrated into the team and his level has risen again.
+I believe he is following a good development process.
+The same applies to Matsuki, who is also doing a wonderful job for this club.

 Q, it was also a season where we felt many changes in the young players.
 For example, at the beginning of the season, Nozawa expressed that he wanted to play in matches and grow, but as he gained match experience, he began to talk about what he could do for the team, addressing the challenges that Coach CKLAMOVSKI mentioned earlier.
 I believe these realizations and discoveries are encouraging their growth.

 A, I definitely think so.
-How do we proceed from here?
-We understand that this is the process.
-It's a shame that the season is ending here.
-Right now, they are in the midst of learning what they need to do in situations like this.
-By overcoming difficult situations, they will continue to climb and grow.
-However, because the season is ending, there is also frustration that results have not been achieved.
-We must be able to show that in the preseason.
-Right now, there are many players who feel the same way as Nozawa, and they should be able to grow as both individuals and players.
-In the preseason, I hope they can bring what they are learning now to the team and create an even stronger team.
+How we proceed from here—I understand that this is the process.
+It’s unfortunate that the season ends here.
+Right now, they are in the midst of learning what they need to do in such situations.
+By overcoming difficult moments, they will climb and continue to grow.
+However, since the season ends, there is also the frustration of not achieving the desired results.
+We must channel that fully into the preseason.
+Just as Nozawa is learning now, there are several players who feel the same way.
+They should be able to grow both as people and as players.
+I hope that in the preseason, they will firmly bring what they are learning now to the team and help build an even stronger team.

 Q, at the same time, it was also a positive point to see veteran players like Yuto Nagatomo and Masato Morishige maintain their condition during the summer season.

 A, yes.
 They are true professionals.
-They give their all while taking care of their bodies, no matter how old they are.
-When I took over, I also talked to them about becoming the fastest they have ever been in their careers.
-They have a great mentality and show their dedication as professionals.
-Their strong performances bring various things to our team.
-It is important to prepare to be able to give our maximum effort.
-From there, we must give our best performances and each person must have their best season.
-It doesn't matter how old you are.
-It is something that all players must do.
-We must all raise the level of this club and make next season the best season.
-If we can do that, I believe we can do anything.
+Regardless of their age, they take care of their bodies and give their utmost.
+When I took office, I told them that they would be able to run more than ever in their careers.
+They possess a wonderful mentality and show their dedication to every detail as professionals.
+Their strong performances bring many benefits to our team.
+It is important to prepare thoroughly so that they can perform at their maximum capacity.
+From there, each player must deliver their best performance and make it their best season.
+Age does not matter.
+This is something all players must do.
+Together, we will raise the level of this club and make next season the best season.
+If we can do that, I believe we can achieve anything.

 Q, mid-level players like Kei KOIZUMI and Ryoma WATANABE had a very challenging season.
 Throughout the year, they received stern encouragement from players like Morishige and Nagatomo, urging them to become leaders who pull the team forward.
 Those struggles may be unavoidable for them to take the next step.

-A, I think that is also an important step.
-I think it is a very important place for this team and club.
-What I always say is that the 11 players playing are all captains.
-I want everyone to think that they are all wearing armbands and fighting in the game.
-Nothing changes in one day.
-It's not even a week.
-It doesn't change in half a season.
-I think the progress from when I took office until now has taken the right steps.
+A, I believe that is also an important step.
+I think it is a very crucial point for this team and club.
+What I always say is that any of the 11 players on the pitch can be the captain.
+I want everyone to think of themselves as wearing the armband and fighting in the match.
+Nothing changes in a single day.
+It’s not even a week.
+It doesn’t change halfway through the season either.
+I believe the progress we have made since I took office has followed the correct stages.
 However, there are still things we need to do.
-We want to become a team that can show it next season.
-I'm sure the 11 captains will fight on the pitch.
+Next season, we want to be a team that can show that.
+Surely, the 11 captains will fight on the pitch.

 Q, next season FC Machida Zelvia and Tokyo Verdy will be promoted.
 The rivalry for supremacy in the capital, like in London, is likely to become intense.